|My parents - Shimon and Baila Maryles|

-My uncle Aaron, had not only built the Drohobycz bunker, he had built another one not far away for some other Jews who asked him to help out.
-Using his God given talents, well into the occupation of Drohbycz he built a second bunker.
+Aaron, had not only built the Drohobycz bunker, he had built another one not far away for some other Jews who asked him to help out.
+Using his God given talents, well into the occupation of Drohobycz he built a second bunker.
 This one a bit smaller but with all the “accoutrements” of the first one, running water, a stove, heat, a connection to the sewer system.
 A kindly non-Jew who lived in the house above it provided food to those hiding there and kept the bunker and its occupants a secret from the Nazi occupiers and the police.

 Aaron stopped over at this bunker, and knowing that it was filled to capacity asked if the residents of this bunker could take in his family while he built yet another bunker.
 He would then later pick up his family after completing the new bunker.
 They agreed.

 It was the middle of winter.
 There was snow on the ground.
 The man who asked to go with them had an attack of diarrhea and was embarrassed to use the toilet in the bunker itself.
 He wanted to go outside the bunker for more privacy.
-So despite efforts to stop him, he left the bunker leaving his footprints in the snow.
+Despite efforts to stop him, he left the bunker leaving his footprints in the snow.
 This was discovered by some local farmers who immediately reported it to the police.

 My father told me the last words he ever heard from his oldest son was “Nekama, Nekama!”
-The Nazis then entered the bunker to take whatever material possessions there were and later brought back more police to marvel at the bunkers construction… all the while, my father, his two remaining sons, youngest brother Yosef and his wife were hiding in that feces filled toilet.
+The Nazis then entered the bunker to take whatever pots, pans and other material possessions there were and later brought back more police to marvel at the bunkers construction… all the while, my father, his two remaining sons, youngest brother Yosef and his wife were hiding in the excrement of that makeshift toilet.
 A couple of locals were overheard saying that the police had also shot the forest ranger’s wife.
 Somehow they had traced the cooking pots to her.